cap-js/change-tracking/README.md

 ## About this project

-`@cap-js/change-tracking` is a CDS plugin providing ...
+`@cap-js/change-tracking` is a CDS plugin providing out-of-the box support for automatic capturing, storing, and viewing of the change records of modeled entities.

 Documentation can be found at [cap.cloud.sap](https://cap.cloud.sap/docs).